If we had any idea of what the Lord is willing to do for us, we would be living different lives today.

 “Lord, if You are willing, You can make me clean.”

 Everything stopped.
-The multitude following Jesus retreated as one man to a safe distance.
+As one man, the multitude following Jesus retreated to a safe distance.
 Lepers must never be touched.
 What did Jesus do?
 He put out His hand and touched the leper, saying.

 “I am willing; be cleansed.”